skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Initiate/Week3.md

 * __Seek a win-win outcome.__ Finally, consider what it will take for the other side to be satisfied.
 Then, try to identify a way to ensure you are satisfied as well.
 There will be times when one party may have to compromise more than the other,  but a mutually beneficial agreement (an agreement that benefits all parties involved) should always be the goal.
 The next reading will cover strategies for achieving mutually beneficial agreements with stakeholders.

+### Best practices for reaching a mutually beneficial agreement
+* __Share information.__ Sometimes in negotiations, one or both parties might think they need to withhold information in order to not give too much away.
+This isn’t very effective, though.
+It is best to strive for open lines of communication, where each party shares their worries and preferences.
+For instance, if your team’s last supplier provided you with low quality products, you might voice this as a concern so your expectations around quality are clear.

+* __Ask questions and listen actively to responses.__ Just like you shared your concerns and expectations, you can ask the other party questions to clarify what their concerns and expectations are.
+That way, both parties will have shared all the necessary information to achieve a mutually beneficial agreement.

+* __Propose multiple options whenever possible.__ In negotiations, presenting only one option or solution can set you up for failure because the other person might think your first offer is the only one.
+If the other party rejects all of your proposals, ask them to communicate which one they like best, as that may point you in the direction of finding a solution that works for everyone.

 ## Why projects fail
 Some common problems:
 * Unrealistic expectations (don't commit to firm dates when initiating the project)